top of page

 Becoming a father can be one of the most meaningful experiences in a man’s life.
-But alongside the joy, pride, and purpose, many fathers quietly grapple with a range of emotional challenges — challenges that are often overlooked or minimized.
+However, alongside the joy, pride, and purpose, many fathers quietly grapple with a range of emotional challenges.
+These challenges are often overlooked or minimized.
 In today’s world, where we are increasingly attuned to the importance of mental health, we must also make space for fathers’ mental health, especially during the perinatal period and early years of parenting.

 The Hidden Struggles of Fatherhood

 The transition into fatherhood can be emotionally turbulent.
 While maternal mental health is rightly gaining recognition, fathers’ experiences often remain in the background.
-Yet research tells us that 5–10% of fathers experience perinatal depression, and 5–15% experience anxiety.
+Research indicates that 5–10% of fathers experience perinatal depression, and 5–15% experience anxiety.
 Some studies suggest that up to a third of new fathers may have depressive symptoms within the first year after their child is born.
-And for some, particularly those facing ongoing stressors or not living with their child, the psychological distress may persist well into early childhood.
+For some, particularly those facing ongoing stressors or not living with their child, psychological distress may persist well into early childhood.

 What Makes Fatherhood So Mentally Challenging?

-Fatherhood is a profound life change, and several factors contribute to the mental health strain many men face:
+Fatherhood is a profound life change.
+Several factors contribute to the mental health strain many men face:

-Personal and family stressors like unemployment, financial difficulties, a lack of emotional support, and unresolved childhood trauma can increase vulnerability.
+• Personal and family stressors: Unemployment, financial difficulties, lack of emotional support, and unresolved childhood trauma can increase vulnerability.

-Infant-related challenges such as sleep deprivation, a fussy baby, or concerns about a child’s health can add to the pressure.
+• Infant-related challenges: Sleep deprivation, a fussy baby, or concerns about a child’s health can add to the pressure.

-Many fathers experience role strain — the overwhelming sense that they must be everything: a provider, a partner, a protector — while often receiving little support themselves.
+• Role strain: Many fathers feel the overwhelming sense that they must be everything — a provider, a partner, a protector — while often receiving little support themselves.

-Some men feel excluded from health services, which typically focus on mothers, leading them to wonder if their own emotional needs are valid or worth addressing.
+• Exclusion from health services: Some men feel left out of health services, which typically focus on mothers.
+This leads them to wonder if their emotional needs are valid or worth addressing.

-Social stigma also plays a big role.
-Men may internalize the belief that they need to “stay strong” or “man up,” making it harder to seek help when they need it.
+• Social stigma: Men may internalize the belief that they need to “stay strong” or “man up,” making it harder to seek help when they need it.

 When Services Fall Short